ivaninastoyanova/interactive-content/EN/00-Associative-Arrays/05-Homework.md

 | | !
 Ronn |

 ### Comments
-Although John does not have a profile, we register him and add him to the Lighter side.
+Although John does not have a profile, we register him and we add him to the Lighter side.

-We remove Dean from Darker side and add him to Lighter side.
+We remove Dean from the Darker side, and we add him to Lighter side.

-We print only Lighter side because Darker side has no members.
+We print only the information about the Lighter side, because th Darker side has no members.

 [/task-description]
 [code-io /]